 - Fraud monitoring.
 Every account is monitored for fraud, and account holders are notified if the bank spots unusual account activity.

 - Zero liability for fraudulent debit card transactions.

 - The ability to turn a debit card on and off with the mobile app.

 - Access to about 12,000 Wells Fargo ATMs.

 - Free access to Zelle, a peer-to-peer payment platform for sending and receiving money to individuals.

 If you’re not sure whether a Wells Fargo checking account is what you’re looking for, know that there are lots of other banks with similar or better offers.

 For a checking account that earns a higher yield, consider one of the newer, smaller, online-only banks, also known as challenger banks, because they compete with established big banks.
-It’s possible to find yields of 0.4 to 1 percent APY at these digital banks.
+Or consider an online bank for your checking or savings accounts.
+It’s possible to find savings yields of 4 percent APY at FDIC-insured online banks.